ita-social-projects/Home/README.md

   directly to the residents, so they are always aware of what the funds were spent on

-You more info about the project's technologies and modules' description in   <a href="https://github.com/ita-social-projects/Home/tree/dev/home-docs" target="_blank">home-docs</a> package.

 ## Installation
 ### Environmental variables
 ```properties